 The action will lead to an increased amount of internet options available to consumers, including a higher level of digital connectivity.
 The programme is also making available 4G mobile services in areas where none previously existed.

 The quality could be better compared to in urban areas as the subject areas for this programme tend to have low population densities which means fewer people will be using their mobile phones.
-And the fewer people on the network there are, generally means the better quality of service (as fewer people competing to use the available bandwidth).
+Fewer people on the network generally means the better quality of service (as fewer people competing to use the available bandwidth).